Welcome to Orkney Trout Fishing 2010

 o The operation of a hatchery which using local stock provides for many

-of Orkney's less productive waters.
+of Orkney's less productive aters.

 o The provision of riparian sites with access and boat launching facilities